Kyuki21/Nordblick-Kiel-Wetter-Nachrichten/README.md

 | German News | Tagesschau API |
 | Public Transport | Flott-Live |

-The website clearly identifies these sources on the dashboard. citeturn0view0
+Information displayed on NORDBLICK depends on the availability of these external services.

+---

-## 🛠️ Technology
+## 🛠️ Technologies

-NORDBLICK is designed as a lightweight web dashboard and uses web technologies to retrieve and display information from external services.
+NORDBLICK is built using standard web technologies.

-### Main technologies
+### Main Technologies

 - HTML5
 - CSS3
 - JavaScript
 - REST APIs
 - RSS feeds
-- Responsive web design
+- Responsive Web Design

+The project is designed to be lightweight and does not require a complex backend.

+---

 ## 📂 Project Structure